cs1302uga/cs1302-styleguide/README.md

 The only exception to this rule is when the first statement in the comment is `{@inheritDoc}`.

+**Rationale:**
+The first sentence of a Javadoc comment is the text that appears in the summary lists of a generated Javadoc website.
+Failure to either include a summary or correctly punctuate the summary can result in poor output.

 ## TypeName

 Type names for classes, interfaces, enums, and annotations must be written in _UpperCamelCase_.